markstringer-dti/markstringer-dti.github.io/dti.md

 But why?
 Why don't people want working software?

-The reason people don't want working software is very similar to the reason that the improvisers that we talked about in Chapter 2 don't want to deal with the pirate ship and would much rather just scrub the decks.
-Without having to think about it, they know that dealing with working software will mean that they have to *change*.
-They will have to change their thinking.
+The reason people don't want working software is very similar to the reason that the improvisers that we talked about in Chapter 2 don't want to deal with the pirate ship.
+Without having to think about it, they know that dealing with working software or a pirate ship will mean that they have to *change*.
+They will have to change what they think.
 They also might have to change what they do.

 The other reason is that trying to get software working attacks the "Flower" of an idea - this is the aspect of the idea that people think is good, without having to think about it.
 Remember that ideas tend to be of the form "all", "same", "faster", "cheaper."